microsoft/pxt-arcade/docs/skillmap/forest/forest4.md

 ---

-- :puzzle:   Inside the empty
+- :tree:   Inside the empty
 ``||sprites: on destroyed [sprite] of kind [Fire]||``
 container, add a
 ``||scene:set [ ] at tilemap col [0] row [0]||``
 block.

-- :mouse pointer:   Click the checkered box to choose the **smoulder** tile.
+- :mouse pointer:   Click the checkered box to choose the **burnt tree** tile.